 No, as explained in the letter sent to each grad student by the Graduate College.
 Currently the Grad College pays all tuition but not the following mandatory fees: Health Fee, Computer Fee, Health Facility Fee, Student Services Fee, and Building Fee.

 An account is placed with an outside agency when all collection efforts made by Student Accounts staff have failed.
 University policy is to pass the costs of placement with an outside agency on to the student who incurred the fee.
 These costs will be added to the amount owed on the u-bill.
 Additional details can be viewed in the Terms and Conditions Statement found at www.uni.edu/obo/student-accounts.

 The 1098-T form is a tuition statement that assists students in determining whether or not they qualify for certain education related tax credits under the Taxpayer Relief Act of 1997.
 The IRS requires eligible educational institutions to submit the student's name, address, and taxpayer’s identification number (TIN), enrollment and academic status for each student enrolled during the calendar year.
 Beginning with 2003, educational institutions must also report amounts to the IRS pertaining to qualified tuition and related expenses, as well as scholarships and/or grants, taxable or not.
 Qualified tuition and related expenses include: undergraduate and graduate tuition, student fees, and assessment fees.
-The 1098-T form will be mailed to the mailing address listed in Campus Solutions.
-All forms will be mailed by January 31st of the following year.
-An electronic copy is available on MyUNIverse-Student Center.
+The 1098-T form will be available electronically in MyUNIverse - Student Center by January 15 of each year.
+Students will be notified via their UNI student email account when the form is available.